brettneese/brettneese.xyz/posts/2019-03-18/videotex.md

 - [Minitel](https://en.wikipedia.org/wiki/Minitel) in France, by far the most popular and widely adopted system.
 It was unique in that it was somewhat decentralized.
 - [Prestel](https://en.wikipedia.org/wiki/Prestel) in the UK, which was operated by the General Post Office
-- [Viewtron]() in the US, which was operated by AT&T and Knight-Ridder publishing.
+- [Viewtron](https://en.wikipedia.org/wiki/Viewtron) in the US, which was operated by AT&T and Knight-Ridder publishing.
 It was a dismal failure, but produced an aesthetic af video:

 https://www.youtube.com/watch?v=sgYkpk9nJnE&app=desktop

+All these interfaces are really cool.